Brand Tracking to Measure what Matters

 Brand tracking campaigns measure your brand performance from the viewpoint of

 - suppliers, and

-Because you collect data on an on-going basis and at regular intervals, you have the ability to
+Because you collect data on an ongoing basis and at regular intervals, you can

 - accurately detect and measure changes in the marketplace.

 Tracking creates actionable feedback, which has significant implications for your

 - marketing strategy,

 ” Becoming number one is easier than remaining number one. ” – Bill Bradley.